Garland tries to untangle the Trump legacy at the Justice Department

 ‘Pure insanity’: How Trump and his allies pressured the Justice Department to help overturn the election

 As a longtime federal judge, Garland had a reputation as a moderate and a consensus-builder, but bare-knuckle politics have played a decisive role in his career.
-Nominated to the Supreme Court in 2016 by President Barack Obama, Republicans refused to hold a confirmation hearing for Garland, and Trump eventually filled the empty seat with a conservative.
+After he was nominated to the Supreme Court in 2016 by President Barack Obama, Republicans refused to hold a confirmation hearing for Garland, and Trump eventually filled the empty seat with a conservative.

 Five years later, Garland is the nation’s top law enforcement official, one whose cautious judicial temperament was a selling point to a new president looking to bring stability and independence to the Justice Department as it resolves the thorny issues left over from the Trump era.